camunda/camunda-docs-manual/content/reference/rest/external-task/post-failure.md

 ---

-Report a failure to execute an external task.
+Reports a failure to execute an external task by id.
 A number of retries and a timeout until the task can be retried can be specified.
 If retries are set to 0, an incident for this task is created.

 # Method